IN 2026, ABORTION IS UNDER ATTACK.

 • Shoutout to our fellow abortion funds holding up access in the DMV region with grit, Scotch tape, and elbow grease (even when faced with changing legislation, domestic terrorist attacks, and death threats from anti-abortion activists).
 Even in this region, which has more clinics per capita than anywhere else in the country, it’s not enough.
 We simply don’t have enough clinics, providers, or appointments to support every person who is now traveling to the DC region for care.

-Please consider donating to Baltimore Abortion Fund, Blue Ridge Abortion Fund, Hampton Roads Reproductive Justice League, New River Abortion Access Fund, and Richmond Reproductive Freedom Fund.
+Please consider donating to Abortion Fund of Maryland, Blue Ridge Abortion Fund, Hampton Roads Reproductive Justice League, and Richmond Reproductive Freedom Fund.

 • The DC branch of the American Civil Liberties Union is a human rights organization acting in the best interest of our community.
 Currently, they’re running campaigns to grant DC statehood (thereby protecting abortion access), revamp DC crisis response hotlines, and launch police-free schools.